uchiharod/data-science-nanodegree-udacity/README.md

 # data-science-nanodegree-udacity

-Date created
+Date created:
 This README was created on April 2021.

-Project Title
+Project Title:
 Data Scientist Nanodegree

-Objective
+Objective:
 To build upon my existing python skills and to build my github portfolio